shenril/Sitadel/README.md

 Linguini is inspired by [Spaghetti](https://github.com/m4ll0k/Spaghetti)

-Lunguini is basically an update for Spaghetti making it compatible for python >= 3.4 It also makes the scans more flexible and allows to create your own modules quite simply
+Linguini is basically an update for Spaghetti making it compatible for python >= 3.4 It also makes the scans more flexible and allows to create your own modules quite simply

 ## Installation